dkmnx/cc-glm-switcher/tests/README.md

 ```

 ### `create_test_settings path mode`

 Creates a minimal settings.json file.
 Mode can be "cc" or "glm".

 ```bash
 create_test_settings "$TEST_DIR/settings.json" "glm"
 ```

+## Security Testing

+The `security_functions.sh` file provides additional security validation functions for testing:

+- File permission validation
+- Ownership verification
+- Directory security checks

+These functions are used by the main script and tested in the security test suite.

 ## Writing New Tests